XuYuanchi/scWMC/README.md

 Ori_P -- gene expression matrix which genes in rows and cells in columns needs to imputation Par   -- parameters for scWMC, including lam, rho, mu1, mu2 and iter. lam and rho need to adjust according to dropout rate and others don't.
 ```
+## scWMC_Reproducibility
+The data and codes for reproducing all Figures and Tables in the manuscript of scWMC can be download from:

 ## Calling in R
 ### install R package matlabr
 You can install the stable version on CRAN: